cty8998/HVT-PSMNet/README.md

 # Acknowledgements

-This project is built upon [PSMNet](https://github.com/JiaRenChang/PSMNet), We thank the original authors for their excellent work.
+This project is built upon [PSMNet](https://github.com/JiaRenChang/PSMNet), we thank the original authors for their excellent work.